-- Being encouraged to take on roles in school, for example, JSA and play leaders - Being encouraged to take part in structured games at play time and lunch time promoting teamwork and building social skills - Interventions including Circle of Friends and Drawing and Talking and 1:1 pastoral sessions are available for those children whom they are suitable for. - The school SENDCo is a trained Mental Health First Aider. - A pastoral drop in service weekly for all children
+- Being encouraged to take on roles in school, for example, school council, team captains and play leaders. - Being encouraged to take part in structured games at play time and lunch time promoting teamwork and building social skills - Interventions and 1:1 pastoral sessions are available for those children whom they are suitable for. - A dedicated Emotional Well-Being Officer and Senior Mental Health Lead.